Skip to main content

 Selenium and the Deiodinases a Case Study in Post-Translational Hormone Activation

 The thyroid system offers a compelling case study in the absolute necessity of a single micronutrient for hormonal activation.
-The biological activity of is almost entirely dependent on the conversion of the prohormone thyroxine (T4) to triiodothyronine (T3).
+The biological activity of thyroid hormone is almost entirely dependent on the conversion of the prohormone thyroxine (T4) to triiodothyronine (T3).
 This conversion is catalyzed by a family of selenoenzymes known as iodothyronine deiodinases (DIO1, DIO2, and DIO3).

 These enzymes contain the rare amino acid selenocysteine at their active site, which is encoded by the UGA codon, normally a stop codon.
 The incorporation of selenocysteine is a complex process that underscores its biological importance.